georgedashen/DualNetGO/README.md

 `CUDA_VISIBLE_DEVICES=0` specifies the GPU card to use. `step1_iter` and `step2_iter` are the epoch number for stage 1 and stage 2, respectively. `epochs` controls the epoch number for stage 3, which is the summed number of epochs for stage 2 and 3.

-For testing the evidence-centric model, use `DualNetGO_evidence.py` and make sure that all five embeddings include AE, MLPAE, node2vec, GAE and None exist.
+For testing the evidence-centric model, use `DualNetGO_evidence.py` and make sure that all four embeddings include AE, MLPAE, node2vec and GAE exist.
 The `DualNetGO_output.py` is used for generating additional AUPR values of each GO terms.

 For those who are interested in reproducing the best results with TransformerAE or other embedding methods, run `sh experiment_best.sh` for human and `sh experiment_best_mouse.sh` for mouse.
 Remember to modify the proper device id in `CUDA_VISIBLE_DEVICES=[device_id]` to specify which gpu card to be used.